fschuhi/digital-garden-rob-burbea-publish/Help/How to browse a retreat.md

 - _Talks_.
 We don't want to put too much additional information on the transcript pages - - it should be easy to read them, without getting distracted.
 On the other hand, there sometimes _are_ notes, admonitions, or links to other parts of Rob's work, as well as audio links to a particular paragraphs.
 All this is made available on a _talk_ page.
 - _Lists_.
 Most of the talks also have an associated plain list of paragraph descriptions.
 This allows for a quick overview over the content of the talk.

-For the [[2020 Vajra Music]] retreat, there is also a [[Vajra Music Excercises (Pádraig)|practice guide]].
+For the [[2020 Vajra Music]] retreat, there is also a [[Vajra Music Exercises (Pádraig)|practice guide]].
 Over the coming months we'll add more guides.
 They'll be made available on the respective retreat pages like the one above.
 <br/>

 ### Browsing a talk